leanprover/theorem_proving_in_lean4/quantifiers_and_equality.md

 Note that ``Exists.intro`` has implicit arguments: Lean has to infer the predicate ``p : α → Prop`` in the conclusion ``∃ x, p x``.
 This is not a trivial affair.
-For example, if we have have ``hg : g 0 0 = 0`` and write ``Exists.intro 0 hg``, there are many possible values for the predicate ``p``, corresponding to the theorems ``∃ x, g x x = x``, ``∃ x, g x x = 0``, ``∃ x, g x 0 = x``, etc. Lean uses the
+For example, if we have
+``hg : g 0 0 = 0`` and write ``Exists.intro 0 hg``, there are many possible values
+for the predicate ``p``, corresponding to the theorems ``∃ x, g x x = x``, ``∃ x, g x x = 0``, ``∃ x, g x 0 = x``, etc. Lean uses the